Violet's sleep story...

 Our Baby Sleep App can make that happen.
 Let us guide you and your little one to better sleep.

 Yes, I want sleep!

-It was at this time that Abbie reached out to a close friend who had also experienced sleep issues with her first child.
-She advised Abbie that she had been using the Little Ones Programs for her second child since his birth and hadn’t experienced the same issues.
+It was at this time that Abbie reached out to a close friend, who had also experienced sleep issues with her first child.
+She let Abbie know that had been using our Sleep Program for her second child since his birth and hadn’t experienced the same issues.

 Right then and there, Abbie made the decision to purchase our Complete Sleep Program and started implementing some changes as soon as possible.
 She could see that some things needed adjusting in Violet's day - the times that she was being offered naps, her awake windows, and the way she was being settled to sleep had all been contributing to her catnapping and night waking.

 Like a lot of new parents, Abbie didn't realise that the 4 month regression is a permanent change to a baby's sleep patterns.
 During this time, a baby's sleep cycles become more organised and obvious and babies can start full waking between each cycle in the day (every 35-45 minutes) and overnight (every 2 hours).

 Sometimes, it's simply a case of tweaking a baby's awake windows to improve their sleep but more often than not, the key to getting through this regression is to guide your baby towards self-settling.
 After adjusting Violet's awake times, Abbie started following our Fed to Sleep self-settling method to gradually move away from feeding Violet to sleep.

 With this method, she was able to assist Violet to sleep in a hands-on way, comforting her with feeding if she got upset.
 Much to Abbie's surprise, it only took 2 days before Violet was falling asleep happily on her own.
 The act of going to sleep is not a complicated one, Violet just needed the chance to realise that she could do it!